diego0020/lab_vision/lab01_git/readme.md

 - It is free for open source projects.
 - Provides a web based interface for several git tasks.
-Specially interesting -- Blame
+Specially interesting
+ - Blame
--- Diff
+ - Diff
--- Branching
+ - Branching
--- Pull Requests
+ - Pull Requests
 - Makes collaboration easy
 - Makes easy to contribute to open source projects
 - An student package is available.
 It provies 10 free private repositories among other benefits
   https://education.github.com/pack
  - Additional features:
--- Issue Tracker
+ - Issue Tracker
--- GitHub Pages
+ - GitHub Pages
--- Wiki
+ - Wiki
 - Used by ... everyone...
--- Big companies (facebook, google, microsoft)
+ - Big companies (facebook, google, microsoft)
--- Small companies
+ - Small companies
--- Students
+ - Students
--- Professionals
+ - Professionals
+ - Open Source Projects
--- Hobbyists
+ - Hobbyists
 - Becomes part of your portfolio
 - Usually tech companies will see your gitHub profile